jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   (b) fails to adequately monitor accounts and transactions:
   (c) enters into or continues a business relationship with a person who does not produce or provide satisfactory evidence of the person’s identity:
   (d) enters into or continues a correspondent banking relationship with a shell bank:
+  (daa) fails to report activities in accordance with subpart 2 of Part 2:
   (da) fails to report transactions in accordance with subpart 2A of Part 2:
   (e) fails to keep records in accordance with the requirements of subpart 3 of Part 2:
+  (ea) fails to undertake a risk assessment in accordance with the requirements of section 58 or review its risk assessment and AML/CFT programme in accordance with the requirements of section 59:
+  (eb) fails to prepare or provide an annual report in accordance with section 60:
   (f) fails to establish, implement, or maintain an AML/CFT programme:
   (g) fails to ensure that its branches and subsidiaries comply with the relevant AML/CFT requirements:
   (h) enters into cash transactions in relation to certain items in breach of section 67A.